apache/whimsy/DEPLOYMENT.md

 and running - these are only needed for a new deployment.

  * Ensure that the IP address is static, and has been added to the list of allowed mail relays
+ * check that the Puppet node yaml file has the appropriate version settings for ruby, gems and passenger.
+This may require trial and error.
  * Optionally set up an initial SSL certificate just for the new node, i.e. excluding whimsy.apache.org.
 This is to allow for initial testing.
    * run `certbot certonly` from root, select option (2) - standalone.
    * restart apache